All Episodes

 Here's enough to get all of this kicked down the road so Obama can deal with it later.

-He can expand it, he can cut it, he can terminate it.
+He can expand it.

-Rick Wagoner today in Detroit held a press conference, said chairman of General Motors, and here is a portion of what he said.
+Rick Wagoner today in Detroit held a press conference, chairman of General Motors, and here is a portion of what he said.

-The term sheet does call for a I think presidential designate is the word.
+The term sheet does call for a, I think, presidential designate is the word.

-I think you could, you know, call that the cars are uh could can be a person or persons.
+I think you could, you know, call that the car czar.

-And I'd have to say honestly, we haven't had a lot of conversations about the process that's going to be used there.
+And I'd have to say, honestly, we haven't had a lot of conversations about the process that's going to be used there.

-All right, a brief time out here, folks.
+All right, a brief timeout here, folks.

-It's open line Friday takes a brief pause, and we'll be back and continue right after this.
+This Open Line Friday takes a brief pause, and we'll be back and continue right after this.

-Basically, for the United Auto workers.
+Basically for the United Auto Workers.

-And nothing else has been changed.
+Nothing else has been changed.

 And if Obama can do whatever he wants on his watch, then what we have bought here is simply a bridge to the Obama administration.

-Three months for 17 billion dollars.
+Three months for $17 billion.

-You know, at some point we're going to have to deal with some reality here, and I don't see it ever happening.
+You know, at some point, we're going to have to deal with some reality here, and I don't see it ever happening.

-As you know, California has sued the big three automakers because they're reluctant, well, maybe no, the big three has sued California.
+As you know, California has sued the big three automakers because they're reluctant.

 Do you think there's anybody in Congress who would know what the first thing you do is?